Vishalmunagekar/study/README.md

 2. Languages like Javascript & ActionScript are based on the ECMAScript standard.
 3. ECMA Standard is based on several originating technologies, the most well known being JavaScript (Netscape) and JScript (Microsoft).
 4. ECMA means European Computer Manufacturer’s Association

-## Why Anguler ???
-1. The main goal was to separate the DOM manipulation from application logic.
-2. The second main important goal was to separate the client-side from the server-side.
-3. Write less code due to CLI will provide ready made basic code
-4. Unit testing ready
-5. DOM Manipulation is so much easy - ngIf ngFor directive

-## How to take data from .ts file to html file in angular??

-* by using interpolation {{veriable or property name}}

-### 1. Two-Tier Architecture:
-- The two-tier is based on Client Server architecture.
-- The two-tier architecture is like client server application.
-- The direct communication takes place between client and server.
-- There is no intermediate between client and server.
-- Because of tight coupling a 2 tiered application will run faster.

-* Client Application (Client Tier)
-* Database (Data Tier)

-### 2. Three-Tier Architecture :
-- Three-tier architecture typically comprise a presentation tier, a business or data access tier, and a data tier.
-- Three layers in the three tier architecture are as follows:
-* Client layer
-* Business layer
-* Data layer

 ## Types of joins :
 * Inner join